Maria-Manuela/project-news-site/code/README.md

 # News Site

 My newsite is about plants, because I love plants.

 ## The problem

-I had some problems with the tags, I was getting lost and forget to close some tags, and hence the outcom was not as I wished.
-So I went throug it again.
+As I was developing the project, I encountered some challenges with the HTML tags, particularly with forgetting to properly close certain tags, which resulted in an unexpected output.
+To address this, I meticulously reviewed the markup to ensure everything was correctly structured.

-Anothe issue I had with the pictures.
-I wasn´t able to manipulate the size in CSS so I decide to do it in HTML.
+I also faced difficulties in manipulating image sizes through CSS, leading me to adjust these dimensions directly in the HTML.

-I wanted to make some nice caption but for some reason, it didn´t worked.
-When I was trying the same language in Code Pen, there it was working but not here.
-So I gave up on it.
+Additionally, I aimed to implement some captions for the images, but encountered issues that prevented this from functioning as intended.
+Interestingly, the same code worked seamlessly in CodePen, which indicated that the problem was specific to my current environment.
+After several attempts to troubleshoot, I decided to prioritize other aspects of the project.

-I used a lot CodePen as a side project where I can test out things.
+Throughout the development process, I extensively utilized CodePen as a testing ground for various concepts and features.

-If I would have more time and patience, probably I would work more on getting the design I want it with the some extra features.
+Given more time and patience, I would dedicate additional effort to refine the design further and incorporate extra features to enhance the overall user experience.

 ## View it live

 ecobloomnews.netlify.app